Pediatric Bacterial Infections: How and Why it’s Misdiagnosed

 When a healthcare provider’s negligence results in the misdiagnosis of a pediatric bacterial infection, it can have devastating consequences for the child and their family.
 Families may be left to cope with emotional distress, mounting medical bills, and ongoing care needs.
 This is where a Georgia medical malpractice law firm can step in to help.

-Medical malpractice occurs when a healthcare professional fails to provide an accepted standard of care, resulting in harm to the patient.
-In cases of misdiagnosed pediatric bacterial infections, families may be entitled to compensation for:
+Medical malpractice occurs when a healthcare professional fails to provide an accepted standard of care, harming the patient.
+Families may be entitled to compensation in cases of misdiagnosed pediatric bacterial infections, including:

 Medical Expenses: Reimbursement for the cost of treatment, hospitalization, and ongoing care.